You Always Wanted to Know (and more)

 to fit in the bottom of the mealworm container, the frass will

 fall through the sifter, making it easier to clean the container.
-The fine hardware cloth may be difficult to locate (try a hardware store), but you can also buy a wire mesh basket from an office supply store, or use a contraption like a Double Over-the-Sink Colander with extendable arms (available at Linens N Things).
+The fine hardware cloth may be difficult to locate (try a hardware store), but you can also buy a wire mesh basket from an office supply store, or use a device like a Double Over-the-Sink Colander with extendable arms (available at Linens N Things).

 Colony "Cycling" or